agroimpacts/imager/mosaicker/README.md

 # mosaicker

-Tentative location and rough draft of code to create mosaicks and COGify prediction maps (and possibly )
+Tentative location and rough draft of code to create mosaicks and COGify prediction maps (and possibly composited tiles).